-The BoI OBG Regulations require that the Issuer appoints a qualified entity to be the asset monitor to carry out controls on the regularity of the transaction and the integrity of the Covered Bonds Guarantee and, following the latest amendments to the BoI OBG Regulations introduced by way of inclusion of the new Part III, Chapter 3 (Obbigazioni Bancarie Garantite) in Bank of Italy's Circular No. 285 of 17 December 2013, the information to be provided to investors.
+The BoI OBG Regulations require that the Issuer appoints a qualified entity to be the asset monitor to carry out specific controls on the regularity of the transaction, the integrity of the Covered Bond Guarantee and, following the latest amendments to the BoI OBG Regulations introduced by way of the new Third Part, Chapter 3 (Obbligazioni Bancarie Garantite) in Bank of Italy's Circular No 285 of 17 December 2013, the information provided to investors.

-Pursuant to the BoI OBG Regulations, the asset monitor must be an independent auditor, enrolled with the Register of Certified Auditors held by the Ministry for Economy and Finance pursuant to Legislative Decree no. 39 of 27 January 2010 and the Ministerial decree no. 145 of 20 June 2012 and shall be independent from the Issuer and any other party to the Programme and from the accounting firm who carries out the audit of the Issuer and the Guarator.
+Pursuant to the BoI OBG Regulations, the asset monitor must be an independent auditor, enrolled with the Register of Certified Auditors held by the Ministry for Economy and Finance pursuant to Legislative Decree No. 39 of 27 January 2010 and the related regulations issued by the Ministry for Economy and Finance and shall not be the audit firm of the Issuer or of the Covered Bond Guarantor.

-Based upon controls carried out, the asset monitor shall prepare annual reports, to be addressed to the Statutory Auditors Board and the Board of Directors of the Issuer.
+Based upon controls carried out, the asset monitor shall prepare annual reports, to be addressed to the Board of Directors of the Issuer.